EXPERT TREATMENT, HOPE AND HEALING

 Will I have to take my clothes off?

 It is usually necessary to remove some clothes to enable a thorough physical assessment.
 Wearing a vest top and shorts may be appropriate for most assessments.
 If you are concerned about this please contact us.

 It is usually the case that the problems brought to a physiotherapist involve pain.
 In order to assess, diagnose and treat the underlying problem it can be necessary to stress the affected structure to the point of discomfort.
 This is always done in a controlled manner and you can ask for the assessment or treatment to stop at any time.

 Will I have to have an internal examination for my Pelvic Floor or Low Back problem?

 It is often useful to assess the function of your pelvic floor and this can only be done accurately thorough an internal examination.
 We do understand that this may make you feel uncomfortable and embarrassed.
 If you would rather not have a pelvic floor muscle assessment it is possible to create a ‘generic’ treatment plan.
 However, since this cannot be specific to your individual problem, it will likely to take longer to see results.

-If you have a question that is not answered here please email me directly at email@example.com
+If you have a question that is not answered here please email us at firstname.lastname@example.org or call 01865 803988

 Physio for Women – Specialist Physiotherapy & Pilates